 - Writing Center support for grads: Thursdays 3:00-5:00pm, GLC Videoconference Room (additional hours are available in the Library)

-The GLC Café is offered throughout the semester with free coffee, tea and cookies in the company of your graduate-student and Grad-School colleagues.
+The GLC Café is offered throughout the semester with free coffee and tea in the company of your graduate-student and Grad-School colleagues.
 Bring your own mug if you can.

 Thursdays, 6:00pm, VT Women’s Center 206 Washington Street

 A free weekly drop-in evening child care program for kids.
 Need a break?
 Have to study or attend a lecture?
 Want to catch up on work?
 If you are a VT student with children, bring your kids aged 2-12.
 No need to pre-register.
 Childcare provided by the women of Chi Delta Alpha sorority.
 KNO will be held every Thursday throughout the semester with the exception of home football games and when classes are not in session.
 For more information, contact Jessie Meltsner at firstname.lastname@example.org.

 7. GRADUATE SCHOOL DEMYSTIFIED: A CONVENIENT TRUTH PRESENTED BY BGSO

 Thursday, Nov 15, 6:30-8:00pm, GLC Room F

 BGSO will host an event to inform upper-class undergrads from underrepresented groups in their respective fields about life in grad school.
 Come share your experience with these aspiring grad students.
 Contact Vice President Eric Fouh with any questions at email@example.com.
 Follow BGSO on Facebook.